-How Affects Health
+How Nutrition Affects Eye Health

-Good nutrition is essential for maintaining eye health and preventing vision loss. a balanced diet that is rich in vitamins, minerals, and antioxidants helps protect the eyes from age-related diseases, such as macular degeneration and cataracts.
+Good nutrition is essential for maintaining eye health and preventing vision loss.
+Eating a balanced diet that is rich in vitamins, minerals, and antioxidants helps protect the eyes from age-related diseases, such as macular degeneration and cataracts.
 Certain foods may even help improve vision and reduce the risk of developing eye diseases.

 Nutrients for Better Vision